Jewish Learning Experiences (JLE)

 We are pleased to work with many different kinds of learners, including students with special challenges.
 We will do our best to accommodate and nurture all students “al pi darko” (“according to their ways”).

 Naomi Wilensky is the Education Director.
 Our teachers are community members, sometimes assisted by college students from nearby Ithaca College and Cornell University.
 Middle and high school students help out as madrichol.
 Parent volunteers are always welcome, especially to help with our chugim (electives) — a chance for students to choose activities such as Jewish music, cooking, art, dance, and more.
-We use the Hineini: The New Hebrew for Prayer series as a resource text for Hebrew.
+We use the Hineini: The New Hebrew for Prayer series as one of several resource texts for Hebrew.

 Tuition assistance is provided by Ithaca Area United Jewish Community.
 Requests for assistance should be sent attn: Presidents.
 Please fill out this tuition assistance form.